Introduction to Research Methods

 Week Topics Assessment

-1 Lecture 1: Introduction / Philosophical Foundations, the scientific method, ontological and epistemological assumptions, the role of the researcher (positionality), alternative perspectives
+1 Lecture 1: Introduction / Philosophical Foundations, the scientific method.

-Lecture 2: Quantitative Research Methods, Principles, Experimental design, Types of variables, Sampling methods, Data collection methods, agreement/reliability, Evaluation metrics, Types of validity.
+Lecture 2: Quantitative Research Methods, Principles, Experimental design, Sampling methods, Descriptive Statistics.

 N/A

-2 Lecture 3: Quantitative Research Methods (cont.), descriptive statistics, visualization, statistical inference, hypothesis testing, confidence intervals, effect size, correlation/regression
+2 Lecture 3: Quantitative Research Methods (cont.), Statistical inference, Hypothesis testing, Confidence intervals, Effect size, Correlation/Regression

-Lecture 4: Quantitative Research Methods advanced topics: longitudinal and crosssectional studies, multi-variate, more advanced visualization, examples\\critiques from AI research
+Lecture 4: Quantitative Research Methods advanced topics: longitudinal and crosssectional studies, multi-variate, more advanced visualization

 Homework 1